wp-plugins/easy-faqs/readme.txt

 * To display the Featured Image along with FAQs, use the attribute show_thumbs='1'.
 This applies to both the single and list shortcodes.
 * To control the wording of the Read More Link, use the attribute read_more_link_text='Your Text Here'.
 This applies to both the single and list shortcodes.
 * To control the destination of the Read More Link, use the attribute read_more_link='http://www.yahoo.com'.
 This applies to both the single and list shortcodes.  **NOTE:** be sure you include http:// in your link.
+* To output a list of FAQs, grouped by category, use the shortcode [faqs-by-category].
 * To output a FAQ in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
 Use the Drop Down menu to select which FAQ is displayed.
 * To output a Accordion Style FAQ List, use the shortcode [faqs style=accordion].
+If you want the Accordion List to start with everything collapsed, use the shortcode [faqs style=accordion-collapsed].
 The same attributes, such as count and category, apply from above.  **NOTE:** This feature requires the Pro version of Easy FAQs: http://goldplugins.com/our-plugins/easy-faqs-details/

 = Front End FAQ Submission =
 * **NOTE:** This feature requires the Pro version of Easy FAQs: http://goldplugins.com/our-plugins/easy-faqs-details/